 This foundational program expands on Fleming’s established expertise in Aquaculture education and training.
-Delivered online, the program focuses on the basics of fish biology, aquaculture techniques and fish husbandry.
+Delivered primarily online, the program provides training in fish biology, aquaculture techniques and fish husbandry, and includes a unique focus on Indigenous studies and practices within the industry.
 You will put theory into practice with hands-on training in our on-campus fish hatchery or a work placement with an industry employer

 Learn from anywhere!
-Most of the program will be delivered online with a culminating work placement component.
+Most of the program will be delivered online with a culminating 90-hour work placement component.
 Your hands-on training will take place in a compressed format in our hatchery or a workplace of your choice.

 Students taking this program will benefit from Fleming’s expertise in the field.
 In addition to our renowned Aquaculture Co-op Graduate Certificate program, we recently launched a Centre for Innovative Aquaculture Production.
 We have strong industry and employer connections, expert faculty, and best-in-class on-campus facilities including our hatchery.
 The accessible delivery format, work placement, and the inclusion of Indigenous practices makes it unique in Ontario.